RevenueHunt/docs/docs/how-to-guides/hide-out-of-stock-products.md

     !!! warning

-        Version 2 of the Shop Quiz: Product Recommender app is not yet available.
+        Version 2 of the RevenueHunt is not yet available.
 It is currently in the beta testing phase.
 Learn more [here](https://docs.revenuehunt.com/customer-success/shopify-v2-beta/).

     You can exclude all out-of-stock items from your recommendations in the [Results Page settings](https://docs.revenuehunt.com/reference/quiz-builder/#results-page-settings).